kcmazie/Datastore-Tracker/README.txt

         Description : Tracks SAN datastores over time.
 Emails a daily report on changes.
                     : Has 2 options for credentials, prompt user, or load from encrypted file.
                     : Encrypted file can be in script folder or remote.
 Diff files are stored : in script folder for reference.
-There is no upper limit to these files : so they must be cleared out manually as of this version.
+Stored diff file dates are checked each : run and if month date matches this month nothing is done.
+If month : matches previous month all diff files are zipped for archiving.
                     :
               Notes : Normal operation is with no command line options.
                     : Optional arguments: (entered below)